Frequently asked questions

 When is the 10th Annual California Hall of Fame?

-The 8th Annual California Hall of Fame induction ceremony will take place on October 1, 2014, at The California Museum, located at 1020 O Street in Sacramento.
-The 8th Annual California Hall of Fame exhibition will open on October 2, 2014 at the Museum.
+The 10th Annual California Hall of Fame induction ceremony will take place on Nov.
+30, 2016 at the California Museum, located at 1020 O Street in Sacramento.
+The 10th Annual California Hall of Fame Artifact Exhibit will open on Dec.
+1, 2016 at the Museum.

 Who are the 10th class of inductees?